bwmeyers/tauclean/README.md

 -   Citing the original technique description paper: [Bhat et al. 2003, ApJ, 584, 2](https://ui.adsabs.harvard.edu/abs/2003ApJ...584..782B/abstract "Description paper")

--   Linking [this](https://github.com/bwmeyers/tauclean) GitHub page as a footnote and/or in the acknowledgments (and, until a citable DOI is acquired, consider adding me as a co-author)
+-   Linking [this](https://github.com/bwmeyers/tauclean) GitHub page as a footnote or in the acknowledgments (and you could consider adding me as a co-author)